Outcomes4Me Secures $21M in Funding Learn more >>

 Two other powerful compounds getting a lot of attention are curcumin and resveratrol.
 Curcumin is the active ingredient in turmeric, the bright yellow spice that gives curry its color.
 It has demonstrated strong anticancer properties, including the ability to trigger programmed cell death (apoptosis) in cancer cells and stop them from multiplying.
 Similarly, resveratrol, found in the skin of grapes, blueberries, and raspberries, has been shown to have significant anticancer effects.
 Both of these natural compounds are being studied for their potential to enhance the effectiveness of traditional therapies and provide another tool in targeting ovarian cancer.

-The Impact of Withaferin A and Eugenol
+How Withaferin A and Eugenol Fight Cancer Stem Cells

 Researchers are also looking at less common, but equally powerful, plant-derived compounds.
 One is Withaferin A, which comes from the Withania somnifera plant, also known as Ashwagandha or Indian winter cherry.
 This compound has shown a remarkable ability to target ovarian cancer stem cells by triggering their self-destruction and stopping their ability to self-renew.
 Another compound, eugenol, which is the main component of clove oil, is also being studied.
 Research suggests that both of these substances have the potential to target cancer stem cells directly and could make conventional cancer treatments more effective.